lely475/SoftCTM/README.md

 ## Testing before submitting to GC

-Before submitting your containers to GC, make sure a simple test works successfully in your local machine.
 The script `test.sh` will create the image, run a container and verify that the output file `cell_classification.json` is generated at the designated directory.
 To do so, simply run the following command:

 ```bash
 bash test.sh